andrewhinh/captafied/README.md

 - Multivariate Graph Question:
     - "What is the relationship between the number of users and the number of orders?"
     - "How does month, year, and number of customers relate?"
-    - "How do the movie reviews change by year?"

 # Production
 To setup the production server for the website in an AWS EC2 instance, we: